OliverEdholm/Tensorflow-Easy-Seq2Seq/README.md

 * Six

+## Adjusting parameters
+Before you create your dataset file and train your model it's adviseable that you adjust the parameters first.
+This you can do by editing the file ```config.py```.
+If you don't understand a parameter it's best to leave it alone.

 ### Creating dataset
 Firstly put your data in the **data** folder.
 Put your inputs in a file called inputs.txt and your outputs in a file called outputs.txt.
 Each line in the two files corresponds to one datapoint.

 For example, chatbot dataset:

 **inputs.txt**
 ```
 Hello, my name is Oliver!